mlabieniec/angular-etsy/README.md

 Run `grunt` for building, all files will be minified and gzip'd to /dist.
 Run `grunt serve` for running with livereload in development.

+### Generating Components
+You can generate new controllers, models, routes, views, and tests with [generator-angular](https://github.com/yeoman/generator-angular).

+1. Install the generators
+    npm install -g yo generator-karma generator-angular
+2. Generate a controller called 'user' yo angular:controller user

+This will generator the boilerplate angular controller and tests.

 ### CSS Dependancies
 All css dependancies are automatically wired from bower_components into index.html via grunt when launching or building.
 See [here](https://github.com/mlabieniec/angular-etsy/blob/master/app/index.html#L11) and [here](https://github.com/mlabieniec/angular-etsy/blob/master/Gruntfile.js#L179) for details.